rashelrr/rashelrr/README.md

 # Hi 👋 I'm Rashel!
 - 🎓 I graduated with a Bachelors in Computer Science from Columbia University's School of Engineering
+- 🌱 I have a solid foundation in programming languages and common industry tools such as Python, Java, SQL, Flask, Docker, and GitHub
 - 🔭 Here is my [personal website][website]
 - 🎵 In my free time, I enjoy coding, strength training, and taking samba classes
 - ⚡ Fun fact: I can squat 105lbs 💪